City of Portland - Green Building Policy and LEED Certification

-Current requirements for new city-owned construction projects include:
+Current requirements for new, occupied city-owned construction projects include:

 Existing city-owned buildings installing a new roof must follow the guidelines specified above.
 All tenant improvements to city-owned facilities must be LEED for Commercial Interiors (CI) Silver and/or follow the Bureau of Planning and Sustainability's (BPS) High Performance Tenant Improvement Guide.
 All new commercial or mixed-use buildings over 10,000 square feet that receive financial assistance from the Portland Development Commission of $300,000 or more and that also equals 10% of the total project cost must achieve LEED Silver certification.